-Last night I was reading to Orla, and we got to a section where the little girl in the story put on her ‘petticoat’, and Orla asked ‘what’s a petticoat?’.
+Last night I was reading to Orla, and we reached a section where the little girl in the story put on her ‘petticoat’, and Orla asked ‘what’s a petticoat?’.
 I found this interesting, for when I was five years of age I would not have asked this question.
-My sister and I had lots of petticoats, as we mostly wore dresses and skirts at the same age, and at that time one wore a petticoat (or ‘slip’) under ones dress, whether one was a little girl or a grown woman.
+My sister and I had lots of petticoats, as we wore mostly dresses and skirts at the same age, and one wore a petticoat (or ‘slip’) under a dress.

-I wondered, does anyone wear petticoats or slips under dresses and skirts anymore as a day to day item of clothing?
-I certainly don’t think little girls do, and I don’t recall seeing them in Marks and Spencer’s in the children’s section.
+I wondered though, does anyone wear petticoats or slips under dresses and skirts anymore as a day to day item of clothing?
+I certainly don’t think little girls do, and I don’t recall seeing them in children’s section of Marks and Spencers.
 In fact, when buying new bras recently, I didn’t notice many in the woman’s section either.
-Is it a piece of lingerie that has finally had it’s day, and been relegated to the same class of obsolete underwear as the chemise and bloomers (or rather ‘directoire’ knickers as my Grandmother called them)?
-Or is it now considered a ‘recreational’ item of clothing.
+Is it a piece of lingerie that has finally had it’s day, and been relegated to the same class of obsolete underwear as the chemise and bloomers (or rather ‘directoire’ knickers as my Grandmother referred to them)?
+Or are petticoats now considered a ‘recreational’ item of clothing.
 I rather liked petticoats and slips, they were pretty, and allowed the dress to hang better.
 I looked through Etsy and Google, and there were flouncy 50’s style petticoats a plenty.
-So the traditional can can petticoat is still popular as a ‘dress up’ item of clothing it would seem, particularly with the increasing popularity of vintage wear.
+So the traditional ‘can can’ petticoat is still a popular item of clothing it would seem, particularly with the increasing popularity of vintage wear.

-Thinking about it, I remember being rebuked by my Grandmother (or on occasion any older woman) if my petticoat was showing.
-And I recall once when shopping with my Grandmother, her looking at another woman and whispering to me “tsk, look a that…her petticoat is showing’, because for ones petticoat to dip below the hem of ones skirt and be visible was considered unseemly and rather trashy.
+Thinking about it, I remember being rebuked by my Grandmother (or any older woman in fact) if my petticoat was showing.
+And I recall once when shopping with my Grandmother, her looking at another woman and whispering to me “tsk, look a that…her petticoat is showing’, because for ones petticoat to dip below the hem of ones skirt and be visible was considered rather trashy.
 How times have changed, now it is a common site to see a woman’s bra clearly through her clothes, and even the top of her knickers above the waist of her trousers.
 I wonder what my Grandmother would have made of that.

 I think though, I am going to buy Orla a pretty slip or petticoat to wear under her party dress, as all little girls should have a flouncy petticoat.